 The Company has determined that the research license from the Company to CytomX together with the development and commercialization license from the Company to CytomX represent one unit of accounting as the research license does not have stand-alone value from the development and commercialization license due to the lack of transferability of the research license and the limited economic benefit CytomX would derive if they did not obtain any development and commercialization license.
 The Company has also determined that this unit of accounting has stand-alone value from the rights to future technological improvements and the research services.
-The rights to future technological improvements and the research of these was determined to have stand-alone value.
 The rights to future technological improvements have stand-alone value as CytomX would be able to use those items for their intended purpose without the undelivered elements.
 The research services have stand-alone value as similar services are sold separately by other vendors.

 The estimated selling price for the development and commercialization license is the Company's best estimate of selling price and was determined based on market conditions, similar arrangements entered into by third parties, including pricing terms offered by the Company's competitors for single-target development and commercialization licenses that utilize antibody-drug conjugate technology, and entity-specific factors such as the pricing terms of the Company's previous single-target development and commercialization licenses, recent preclinical and clinical testing results of therapeutic products that use the Company's ADC technology, and the Company's pricing practices and pricing objectives.
-In order to determine the best estimate of selling price, the Company determined the overall value of a license by calculating a risk- adjusted net present value of a recent, comparable transaction the Company entered into with another collaborator.
+In order to determine the best estimate of selling price, the Company determined the overall value of a license by calculating a risk-adjusted net present value of a recent, comparable transaction the Company entered into with another collaborator.
 This overall value was then decreased by risk-adjusting the net present value of the contingent consideration (the milestones and royalties) payable by CytomX under the development and commercialization license.
 This amount represents the value that a third party would be willing to pay as an upfront payment for this license to the Company's technology.